 Visualizing the Fourier transform of some basic functions.

-In the periodic case we saw that the Fourier transform passes between $L$-periodic functions $f(x)$ of a real variable $x$ and functions $F(n)$ of integers $n$.
-In the non-periodic setting, a new version of the Fourier transform will pass between functions $f(x)$ of a real variable $x$ and functions $F(\lambda)$ of a real variable $\lambda$.
+In the periodic case we saw that the Fourier transform passes between L-periodic functions f(x) of a real variable x and functions F(n) of integers n.
+In the non-periodic setting, a new version of the Fourier transform will pass between functions f(x) of a real variable x and functions F(λ) of a real variable λ.
 Our focus on the 1-dimensional Fourier transform is sufficient for many signal processing applications and for PDE's with 1 spatial and 1 time dimension (a good warm-up before tackling the full complexities of nature).

 Below we visualize the Fourier transform of some basic functions.
 You can adjust the parameters using the sliders.